 Interim Study Committee: Indiana Advisory Commission of Intergovernmental Relations (Chair)

 Education: Recreation and Park Administration B.S. from the University of Missouri

-Occupation: Executive Director of Facilities at Ivy Tech Community College, Kokomo, Logansport, Peru and Wabash
+Occupation: Executive Director of Facilities at Ivy Tech Community College, Kokomo, Logansport and Peru

-State Representative Mike Karickhoff has been an active member of his community for more than 30 years.
-From 1986-2002 he was Superintendent of Parks in Kokomo, and he has served as Ivy Tech Community College's Region 5 Executive Director of Facilities since he left the parks department.
+State Representative Mike Karickhoff (Deputy Speaker Pro Tem), first elected in 2010, has been an active member of his community for more than 30 years.
+From 1985-2002 he was Superintendent of Parks in Kokomo, and he has served as Ivy Tech Community College's Region 5 Executive Director of Facilities since he left the parks department.
 Rep. Karickhoff also served seven years on the Kokomo Common Council as the Finance Chair and the President.